 Most people don’t even realise how much they’re spending… until they check their statement and mistakenly think their bank account details have been compromised, when in actuality, it was YOU who spent all of the money – not a Nigerian scammer.

 Creating a budget and knowing what you spend should be your first priority.
 After all, if you have no idea where all your money is going, how will you know where you need to cut back?

 You want to start by making a list of all your monthly expenses: think rent, bills, groceries, and any subscriptions or debt payments you may have.
-Once you know how much money has to come out of your pay each month (and no, money for wine does not count.
-Repeat after me: does not count), you can see how much you have left.
+Once you know how much money has to come out of your pay each month (money for wine doesn't count), you can see how much you have left.

 You then want to divide the amount you have leftover into two: one portion will go straight into your savings account and the other amount is your spending money – AKA the amount you can impulse shop with guilt-free.

 2. Spend with cash